Menu

 Action

-Putting this into action for Real Estate
+Putting this into action for Financial Services

 Transformational change in the Service sector workforce will take time but to achieve that change we need to start taking action now.
 The following plan includes the key areas of focus, medium term actions and short-term initiatives.
 These initiatives and actions can be thought of as individual threads that weave together to achieve workforce transformation.